Contact Us

 QKD typically refers to the prepare-and-measure QKD systems and networks that have been around for decades.
 The more recently available/deployed entanglement-based networks differ from QKD networks in some important ways:

 • QKD networks are single-purpose, and can only be used for key distribution.
-Entanglement-based quantum networks can be used for distributed quantum computing, distributed quantum sensing, and quantum secure communication (which extends beyond just key generation).
+Entanglement-based networks can be used for distributed quantum computing, distributed quantum sensing, and quantum secure communication (which extends beyond just key generation).

 • QKD networks use a different methodology (they are prepare-and-measure-based instead of entanglement-based).
 QKD networks employ trusted relay nodes when extending the distance of quantum information transmission.
 These are not relay nodes we can trust, but rather relay nodes we are forced to trust.
 If they become compromised, so too will our information.
-Entanglement-based quantum networks use repeaters instead of relay nodes, which don’t have that same security vulnerability: the information being communicated is never present on the network and so even if a repeater becomes compromised, the information being transmitted will not be compromised.
+Entanglement-based networks use repeaters instead of relay nodes, which don’t have that same security vulnerability: the information being communicated is never present on the network and so even if an entanglement-based repeater becomes compromised, the information being transmitted will not be compromised.

-Quantum networks beyond the simple example
+Entanglement-based networks beyond the simple example

-Part of the reason quantum networks vary so much is that they can be used for so many use cases.
-That is not to say the same entanglement-based network cannot be used for multiple use-cases simultaneously - it definitely can and this is one of the defining features of entanglement-based quantum networks!
-However, a local area quantum network that connects together quantum computers in a warehouse versus a quantum network that connects a vast variety quantum devices together across the globe for a multitude of use-cases will most likely differ in several ways.
+Part of the reason entanglement-based networks vary so much is that they can be used for so many use cases.
+That is not to say the same entanglement-based network cannot be used for multiple use-cases simultaneously - it definitely can and this is one of the defining features of entanglement-based networks!
+However, a local area network that connects together quantum computers in a warehouse versus a network that connects a vast variety quantum devices together across the globe for a multitude of use-cases will most likely differ in several ways.

-Common misconceptions about quantum networks
+Common misconceptions about entanglement-based networks

 Misconception #3: Overestimating Level of Effort/Timeline.
-Aliro has seen client projects go from zero to running a Local Area Quantum Network equipped with Quantum Secure Communication applications in under a year.
+Aliro has seen client projects go from zero to running a Local Area Entanglement-based Network equipped with Quantum Secure Communication applications in under a year.
 This is a technology that can be implemented swiftly.

 Daniel Winton